Paper Plate Jellyfish Craft

 Want to save this activity or recipe?
 Enter your email below and we’ll send it straight to your inbox!

 Paper plate crafts are always so much fun to make and the possibilities are endless.
-This time we are turning a simple white paper plate into a jellyfish!
+This time creating a jellyfish with a paper plate!

-You all loved our other paper plate crafts including sun flowers and dinosaurs we thought you’d love this jellyfish too!
+You all loved our other paper plate crafts including sun flowers and dinosaurs we know you’ll love this jellyfish too!

-The kids will have so much fun doing this easy craft that takes a simple plate and turns into a vibrant, fun jellyfish craft with flowy tentacles made with paper streamers.
+The kids will have so much fun doing this easy craft that takes a simple plate and turns into a vibrant, fun jellyfish with flowy tentacles made from paper streamers.

 Jellyfish Craft Supplies